zydou/arti/examples/gsoc2023/obfs4-checker/README.md

 ### Design Notes

-The current design does leave something to be desired, as the usage disclamer section indicates.
+The current design does leave something to be desired, as the usage disclaimer section indicates.
 Here are some alternative design patterns/thoughts for this program that can be explored in the future: